In-State Scholarships for Fall 2021

 - $1,000 per year stipend for four years

 - $2,000 one-time allowance for use in summer research or international study (after completing one year of study at UA)

 - $2,000 book scholarship ($500 per year for four years)

-- The optional writing section in the redesigned SAT will not be required for admissions or scholarship purposes.
+- The optional writing section on the SAT is not required for admissions or scholarship purposes.

-- The writing section of the ACT will no longer be required for admissions or scholarship purposes.
+- The writing section of the ACT is not required for admissions or scholarship purposes.